 Q: How Much Does It Cost to Appeal a Case in California?

 A: To appeal a case in California, it generally costs about $775.
 This is inclusive of court and filing fees, and the $775 is typically submitted within 24-48 hours of the written notice of appeal submission.
 Fees are generally paid in civil appeals court or could be paid directly to the District Court of Appeal.
-Working with an experienced family law attorney can help ensure that all fees are paid within the appropriate deadlines so that your appeal process is not delayed.
+Working with an experienced family law attorney can help make sure that all fees are paid within the appropriate deadlines so that your appeal process is not delayed.

 Q: What Are the Chances of Winning an Appeal?